Updated July 1, 2023

 Low Priority and Low Severity

-Below is the topmost comparison between Severity vs Priority
+Below is the topmost comparison between Severity and Priority

 |Severity is driven by the functionality or standards of an application.||Priority is driven by business value.|